oscahui/final-project/README.md

 # Potential Improvements
-1. Bulletproofing code to prevent entering invalid data
+1. Bulletproof code to prevent entering invalid data.
-2. Feature to upload and save new data for retraining the model
+2. Add a feature to upload and save new data for retraining the model.
-3. Utilise more models and elaborating the differences for each model
+3. Utilise more models and elaborating the differences for each model.

 ## Back End

 Utilised Python, Tensorfolow and Scikit-Learn to build models.
-Please ensure to unstall Tensorflow-CPU instead if you don't have a CUDA-eanbled (Nvidia) video card.
+Please ensure to uninstall Tensorflow-CPU instead if you don't have a CUDA-eanbled (Nvidia) video card.

-Data was loaded on a postgre DB and SQLAlchemy was uitlised to interact with the DB.
+Data was loaded on a postgre DB and SQLAlchemy was utilised to interact with the DB.

 ## Front End